 Poster viewers are a captive audience

 People who are looking at posters are actively engaged in their surroundings.
 It doesn’t matter if they’re standing at a bus stop or lining up outside a cafe; people are likely to notice and examine posters out of sheer boredom.
-A well designed poster should have a solid call-to-action that directs the viewer to take action as soon as possible.
+A well-designed poster should have a solid call to action that directs the viewer to take action as soon as possible.

 Here’s the caveat though.
 It really is imperative that your poster is well designed.
-You could blanket the streets in your posters but if they look like trash, you’re not going to get the result you want, and it will all be in vain.
+You could blanket the streets with your posters but if they look like trash, you’re not going to get the result you want, and it will all be in vain.

 They’re easy to distribute